danwing/cidfi/draft-wing-cidfi.md

 arpa servers (not cool) and we might never be able to sunset that mechanism entirely.
 Need other ideas.

-## Side-Channel Certificate {#side-channel-certificate}
+## Privacy Side-Channel Certificate {#side-channel-certificate}

-Assuming the primary QUIC channel is using {{I-D.ietf-tls-esni}}, the server is likely to share some kind of identifying information in the certificate it wants to use for network-to-server communications, which is now known to the network operator.
-This is undesirable.
+When providing its certificate for authenticating the network element-to-server connection, the server is likely to share identifying information.
+This discloses additional information to the network operator which may have been encrypted {{?I-D.ietf-tls-esni}}.
 While raw public keys {{?RFC7250}} offers some relief, raw public keys can still be correlated with known servers.

-An idea:  client performs the side-channel QUIC handshake with server, then hands keys to the CIDFI network element.
-This means the network element doesn't perform QUIC handshake with the server and never knows server's CIDFI certificate.
+An idea: client performs the side-channel QUIC handshake with server then hands QUIC security context to the CIDFI network element, which takes over that QUIC connection on that same 5-tuple.
+This means the CIDFI network element does not perform QUIC handshake with the server and never knows server's CIDFI certificate.
+This incurs a little more air time traffic while retaining server identity privacy.

 # Security Considerations